- 1 Giving thanks for my Thanksgiving Cactus

 Schlumbergera plants are triggered to start producing flower buds when the days begin to shorten and the nights become longer.
 Thanksgiving Cacti are easy to grow, but these plants will only flower well if they experience a change in light levels and temperature to indicate the arrival of a new season.

-I also think that these plants grow best in cooler rooms, as Thanksgiving Cacti’s flowering period lasts so much longer in cooler temperatures than in a warmer room.
-If you have a room where the windows are not double glazed, your plant will thrive.
+I’ve found that these plants grow best in cooler rooms, as Thanksgiving Cacti’s flowering period lasts so much longer in cooler temperatures than in a warmer room.
+If you have a room where the windows aren’t double glazed and the heating’s on a low setting, your plant will thrive.

 Ideal temperature range

-My Thanksgiving Cacti is housed in a room where the temperature ranges from 15C to 19C in autumn and winter and 16C to 27C in spring and summertime.
+My Thanksgiving Cacti is housed in a room where the temperature ranges from 15C (59F) to 19C (66F) in autumn and winter and 16C (60F) to around 27C (80F) in spring and summertime.
 Don’t forget that these Schlumbergera cactuses are frost tender plants; I’d say the minimum temperature for Thanksgiving, Christmas, and Easter Cactuses, would be about 10C (50F).

 Cactus of many colours

-If you’re tempted to try growing a Thanksgiving, Christmas, or Easter Cactus, you’ll find varying shades of red, yellow, orange pink, and white flowered Schlumbergera cultivars available, at nurseries, garden centres, and online.
+If you’re tempted to try growing a Thanksgiving, Christmas, or Easter Cactus, you’ll find varying shades of red, yellow, orange pink, and white flowered Schlumbergera cultivars available, at nurseries, garden centres, and online; many of them in vibrant colours.
 I’ve written this article today, to give you time to find your own Thanksgiving Cacti, as the shops usually only sell these plants while they’re in bud or in bloom.
 Thanksgiving Cacti are easy to grow plants, they make fantastic gifts!

 Sadly, I don’t manage to keep every plant I’m given alive, but this is one plant that I am so grateful to say is alive and well.
 I’m looking forward to watching this Thanksgiving Cactus, as its buds develop and eventually blossom over the coming weeks.